CROWN: A Novel Approach to Comprehending Users' Preferences for Accurate Personalized News Recommendation: Abstract

 \section{Abstract}

 Personalized news recommendation aims to assist users in finding news articles that align with their interests, which plays a pivotal role in mitigating users’ information overload problem.
-Although many recent works have been studied for better user and news representations, the following challenges have been rarely studied: (\textbf{C1}) \textit{How to precisely comprehend a range of intents coupled within a news article?} and (\textbf{C2}) \textit{How to differentiate news articles with varying post-read preferences in users’ click history?} To tackle both challenges together, in this paper, we propose a novel personalized news recommendation framework (\textbf{{\method}}) that employs (1) category-guided intent disentanglement for (C1) and (2) consistency-based news representation for (C2).
-Furthermore, we incorporate a category prediction into the training process of {\method} as an auxiliary task, which provides supplementary supervisory signals to enhance intent disentanglement.
-Extensive experiments on two real-world datasets reveal that (1) {\method} provides consistent performance improvements over seven state-of-the-art news recommendation methods and (2) the proposed strategies significantly improve the model accuracy of {\method}.
+Despite the breakthrough in personalized news recommendation, the following challenges have been rarely explored: (\textbf{C1}) \textit{Comprehending manifold intents coupled within a news article}, (\textbf{C2}) \textit{Differentiating varying post-read preferences of news articles}, and (\textbf{C3}) \textit{Addressing the cold-start user problem}.
+To tackle these challenges together, we propose a novel personalized news recommendation framework (\textbf{{\method}}) that employs (1) category-guided intent disentanglement for (C1), (2) consistency-based news representation for (C2), and (3) GNN-enhanced hybrid user representation for (C3).
+Furthermore, we incorporate a category prediction into the training process of {\method} as an auxiliary task for enhancing intent disentanglement.
+Extensive experiments on two real-world datasets reveal that (1) {\method} outperforms twelve state-of-the-art news recommendation methods and (2) the proposed strategies significantly improve the accuracy of {\method}.